Buying a Volkswagen California

-There is an area; a type of band (spine) that naturally folds inwards when the roof is lowered, and if the canvas has been caught this is usually the place where damage occurs and is the result of user error and failure to observe the roof bellows closing inwards especially in windy conditions.
-This is not uncommon, but if there is any damage, assess whether you can live with it or not; the damage is usually minimal in this section and only usually affects the outside.
+There is an area; a type of band or spine that naturally folds inwards when the roof is lowered, and if the canvas has been caught this is usually the place where damage occurs.
+This is the result of user error and failure to observe the roof bellows closing inwards especially in windy conditions.
+This is not uncommon, so if there is any damage assess whether you can live with it or not; the damage is usually minimal in this section and only usually affects the outside.

 Please note that there are three layers to this section – the outer canvas, the inner plastic band and the inner canvas and it can be patched successfully.
 If the canvas is caught in other areas then this might be more of a problem and can be used to negotiate a discount.

 Check the front band has not been caught, rhus causing a bend low down on the band.
 If it has this is not a major problem but it may cause the canvas to pop out when closing and require the operator to be more vigilant with guiding the canvas inward.

 When the roof is open check that the top has not been damaged by racks or surf boards etc. and there are no signs that is has be driven or erected under low hanging branch, barrier or similar.

 Look down the profile of the roof sides to check for any kinks or bends.
 A small kink can indicate the canvas has been trapped regardless of whether damage has been done to the canvas or not.
 It could also be that someone has closed the roof with bedding or objects still in the top.
 Most people are happy to live with a small amount of kinking, so it is up to you to decide if this is an issue or whether it has been reflected in the purchase price.